YES, dogs and puppies can eat apples!

-Apples are wonderful, crunchy and sweet treats for your dog, and like blueberries, they are a great treat you and your dog can share together.
-Apples with the skin on are full of plant chemicals (phytonutrients) that are thought to be protective against some types of cancer in humans.
+Apples are wonderful, crunchy and sweet treats for your dog, and like blueberries, they are a great treat you and your dog can share together (we love sharing apples with our pug Bunk).
+Apples are full of plant chemicals (phytonutrients) that are thought to be protective against some types of cancer in humans.
 They are a source of vitamins A and C and fiber.
 Apple seeds, however, contain cyanide so your dog should not be allowed to eat the core.
 Though the effects of a few apple seeds will likely not harm your dog, the deleterious effects can accumulate over time if allowed to eat apple seeds regularly.
 This is why we can feed dogs apples that have been sliced up and the seeds have been removed but not an entire apple.
 You can chop them, peel them or core them.

 How to Feed Your Dog Apples

-Our research tells us that dogs tend to like sweeter apples more than sour apples (I think this is also similar for people!).
+Our research (feeding our pug more apples than her probably deserves) tells us that dogs tend to like sweeter apples more than sour apples (I think this is also similar for people!).
 Dogs with sensitive digestion are said to tolerate apples well.
-Depending on the size of your dog, you may decide how much apple to feed your dog.
+The amount of apple you feed your dog should depend on the size of your dog.
 It should always be fed as a “treat” and not as a replacement of his or her daily meals, which are meant to provide all the nutrition for them.
 I have heard of people who have apple trees in their backyard and their dogs just go and eat the apples.
 This is for the most part OK, except you want to make sure they are only eating the outside and around the core but not the seeds.
 You also want to make sure they are not eating TOO many apples for that can cause indigestion and other tummy problems.

 Health Benefits of Apples